The world is changing rapidly, my friends.

 Learning can be a stressful thing for some people.
 With blended learning, participants have the opportunity to complete the online modules in a self-paced fashion in a wide variety of settings.
 Some people may prefer to do the modules in the comfort of their own home.
 Others may choose to block out some time on their work schedule to complete the modules.

 While completing the online modules, participants can start and stop as needed.
 This allows them to take time to reflect in private, as opposed to in the presence of an audience of their peers.
 It also enables staff to complete the modules in chunks, if needed.
 Participants can spend time before shifts, after shifts, or during downtime (if that is something that exists) to complete the online portion of the program.

 Each Instructor facilitates the Nonviolent Crisis Intervention®

 program slightly differently than the next.
 We all have our own styles, experiences, examples, and perceptions.
 This means that two participants can attend two separate Nonviolent Crisis Intervention®

 trainings with two different Instructors and have two vastly different experiences.

-With the Flex experience, each participant receives the exact same delivery of the foundational terms, definitions, and concepts.
+With the blended experience, each participant receives the exact same delivery of the foundational terms, definitions, and concepts.
 This enables organizations to minimize training drift and maximize consistency in training delivery, while also allowing Instructors to deliver the classroom training in a manner that’s consistent with their own styles, personalities, and experiences.
 It also ensures that a common language will be established before the participants even step foot in the classroom.